Did you know kids get MS too?

 Oscar was created by Emily Blosberg who, when diagnosed at the age of 15, found it difficult to find other teens walking her MS path.
 She loves to work with her hands and created Oscar from a pair of orange hunting socks.
 There is no agreed-upon consensus on how Oscar got his name, but Emily's story is that he simply looked like Oscar.
 She has now made it her mission to connect kids and teens with MS to one another, locally and nationally.
 She knows that life with MS can be lonely and difficult, but connecting with others can help so very much!

 Oscar’s goal was to host a Buddy Bash.
 Families of children with MS are invited to come together to share a long weekend of fun, fellowship, stories, education, and laughter.
-The next Buddy Bash is February 15-18, 2019, at Camp Victory in Zumbro Falls, MN.
+The next Buddy Bash is Winter 2020, at Camp Victory in Zumbro Falls, MN.
 Join us!

 Emily’s dreams for Oscar the MS Monkey are being recognized with the help of a fantastic and hard-working Board of Directors!